tgfrerer/island/plan.md

 # Todo
 - use opaque handle to reference pso instead of bare `uint64_t`
+- create a minimal test app which draws a triangle

 # What I'm unhappy with
+- the way a lower sytem calls into a higher level system when executing renderpass callbacks is too complicated -
+- i can see no benefit in having renderpass setup being a callback
+- the api for declaring resources is too convoluted, and too noisy, I feel there is a lot of double bookkeeping going on.
 - c++ template compile times (yikes)